notam02/supercollider-plugin-tutorial/tutorial/how-to-make-a-supercollider-plugin-cpp.md

 Before continuing I would like to extend a big thank you to the ever friendly and generous SuperCollider community for helping me understand these things a bit better and to my workplace [Notam](https://notam.no) for allowing me time to work on this.

 And on that note: If you need help with plugin development, there is [an entire subforum dedicated to the subject over on the SuperCollider forum](https://scsynth.org/c/development/server-plugins/29).

+The code to accompany this tutorial [may be found here](https://https://github.com/notam02/supercollider-plugin-tutorial).

 ## Why write a plugin for SuperCollider?
 Most users of SuperCollider will never experience the need for writing a plugin simply because the library of UGens that comes with SuperCollider is so rich in selection and effective in performance.